 4. Right of way/parking plaza allocation consent letter

 Downtown businesses meeting specific requirements are permitted to use the right of way immediately adjacent to their frontage (sidewalk and/or on-street parking spaces and/or public parking plazas).
 Businesses may expand their space to include areas fronting adjacent storefronts if they get a signed letter granting permission from the tenant of a storefront with open frontage or the property owner, if the storefront is vacant.
+The consent letter should demonstrate that neighbors are aware of the specifics of the proposal (e.g., if a tent is proposed, the letter should note that), as well as the program expiration date that is currently in effect.
 Use of the on-street parking spaces shall be limited to the striped dimensions of the parking stall areas and shall not encroach into the through travel lane.
 Additionally, on-street parking on active roadways may be subject to review by the Menlo Park Fire Protection District.

 5. Private shopping areas consent letter